Broadwater Farm, Haringey

 The original Broadwater Farm covered 119 acres of the huge Downhills estate, which Tottenham council bought and began to develop in 1902.

 In October 1985, during a police search following the arrest of her son, Cynthia Jarrett collapsed and died at her home near the Broadwater Farm estate.
 In the ensuing Broadwater Farm riot PC Keith Blakelock was hacked to death.
-Three men were convicted of his murder but were all eventually acquitted on appeal.
-No one has since been charged in connection with Blakelock’s killing.
+Three men were convicted of the killing but were all eventually acquitted on appeal.
+Almost 30 years after the riot another man stood trial at the Old Bailey and was cleared of killing PC Blakelock.

 On 4th August 2011 Broadwater Farm resident Mark Duggan was shot dead by police in nearby Tottenham Hale.
 Two days later a protest march from Broadwater Farm into the centre of Tottenham escalated into the most serious rioting seen in London for many years, followed by several nights of disorder, arson and looting all across the capital – and beyond.